Alchornea glandulosa

 Alchornea glandulosa is a tree species of the Acalyphoideae native to South America, growing in southern Brazil from Minas Gerais to Rio Grande do Sul.
 It is locally known as tamanqueiro, tapiá or amor seco.
 This gnarled tree grows preferentially in riparian forest, where it a common pioneer species growing to a height of 10–20 m.
 It is essentially evergreen, though in the hot austral summer months there is a more pronounced changeover of leaves, and branches are denuded to some extent.

+Description

 The fruit is about 8.7 mm long by 5.9 mm wide on average, and contains one round seed measuring about 4.45 mm in diameter; very rarely a second seed develops.
 This sticks out of an aril at the fruit's tip; when ripe, the seedcoat turns bright red and the fruit somewhat resembles that of a yew with a larger and more prominent seed.
 Fruit ripen in the summer months, roughly between September/October and December/January in S Brazil, and as the trees bear less leaves at that time than otherwise, the bright red fruit are easily spotted.

+Taxonomy

+It was first published in E.F.Poeppig & S.L.Endlicher, Nov.
+Gen. Sp.
+Pl. vol.3 on page 18 in 1841.

+Subspecies

+It has 2 known and accepted subspecies;